Structure preserving discretization: A Berezin-Toeplitz Quantization viewpoint: Axiomatization of the theory of discretizations

 \subsection{Convergence}

 Consider a discretization $\mathfrak{D}(f)$ of an arrow $f$.
-Heuristically, the convergence of the discretization of the original structure means that $(C_1^n,f_n)$ converges to $(C_1,f)$.
+Heuristically, the convergence of the discretization means that $(C_1^n,f_n)$ converges to $(C_1,f)$.
 Hence, to properly define a notion of convergence, one needs to compare elements between different levels of dicretization.\\

 Let us recall that, the graph of an arrow $f$, denoted $\mathrm{Gr}(f)$, is defined as the subset of $C_1\times C_2$ such that:

 We denote by $p_i:\mathrm{Gr}(f)\rightarrow C_i$ for $i=1,2$ the obvious coordinate projections. \begin{defn}[Convergence] Consider a discretization $\mathfrak{D}(f)$ of an arrow $f$.
 We say that $\mathfrak{D}(f)$ is \textit{convergent} if to any of the projection maps $\pi^n_i:C_i\rightarrow C^n_i$, we can associate an injective contractive linear map $s_i^n:C_i^n\rightarrow C_i$ such that